briandrum/codes.forchagrin.com/_chapters/chapter-124-municipal-income-tax-effective-january-1-2016.md

         month following the end of the taxpayer's taxable year.
 The taxpayer shall complete and file the return or notice on forms prescribed by the Tax Administrator or on generic forms, together with remittance made payable to the Municipality.
-No remittance is required if the net amount due is ten dollars ($10.00) or less.
+For tax years ending on or after January 1, 2023, the extended due date of the Municipal income tax return for a taxpayer that is not an individual shall be the fifteenth (15th) day of the eleventh (11th) month after the last day of the taxable year to which the return relates.
+No remittance is required if the net amount due is ten dollars ($10.00) or less.\
+        (Ord.
+2023-72.
+Passed 11-13-23.)

     2. _(2)_ Any taxpayer that has duly requested an automatic six-month extension for filing the taxpayer's federal income tax return shall